go-acme/lego/README.md

    lego - Let's encrypt client to go!

 USAGE:
-   lego [global options] command [command options] [arguments...]
+   ./lego [global options] command [command options] [arguments...]

 VERSION:
    0.0.2

 COMMANDS:
-   run      Register an account, then create and install a certificate auth     Create a certificate - must already have an account revoke   Revoke a certificate help, h  Shows a list of commands or help for one command
+   run		Register an account, then create and install a certificate auth		Create a certificate - must already have an account revoke	Revoke a certificate renew	Renew a certificate help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --domains, -d [--domains option --domains option]			Add domains to the process --server, -s "https://acme-staging.api.letsencrypt.org/"		CA hostname (and optionally :port).
 The server certificate must be trusted in order to avoid further modifications to the client.
    --email, -m 								Email used for registration and recovery contact.
    --rsa-key-size, -B "2048"						Size of the RSA key.
-   --path "CWD"       Directory to use for storing the data --port                     Challenges will use this port to listen on.
+   --path "/home/azhwkd/Projects/go/src/github.com/xenolf/lego/.lego"	Directory to use for storing the data --port 								Challenges will use this port to listen on.
 Please make sure to forward port 443 to this port on your machine.
 Otherwise use setcap on the binary
+   --devMode								If set to true, all client side challenge pre-tests are skipped.
    --help, -h								show help
    --version, -v							print the version
 ```